Park Jin Hyok

-Park Jin Hyok is a North Korean programmer and hacker.
+Park Jin Hyok (born February 4, 1990) is a North Korean programmer and hacker.
 He is best known for his alleged involvement in some of the costliest computer intrusions in history.
 Park is on the FBI's wanted list.
 North Korea denies his existence.

 Life and career

 Early life

 Park attended the Kim Chaek University of Technology in Pyongyang.
 He has traveled to China in the past and conducted IT work for the North Korean company "Chosun Expo" in addition to activities conducted on behalf of North Korea's Reconnaissance General Bureau.